NoTeefy/AAOXXL1-AutoSplit/README.md

 # AAOXXL1-AutoSplit
 Auto-Splitter for the game Astérix &amp; Obélix XXL on PC

-**IMPORTANT: NVIDIA Shadowplay will break this auto-splitter due to code injections.
-It's currently not supported by the splitter.
-Be sure to deactivate it before using the splitter (you might need to restart your LiveSplit + Game after deactivating it)**

 # Functions
  - Automated splits for individual routes (splits if a level is entered for the first time)
  - Option included to support segmented runs (auto-start/split will change accordingly)